h-i-sutton/h-i-sutton.github.io/_posts/2022-12-22-Jack-Ryans-Ship-Identified.md

 [![](/images/AmazonMyBooks.jpg)](https://www.amazon.com/s?i=stripbooks&rh=p_27%3AH+I+Sutton&s=relevancerank&text=H+I+Sutton&ref=dp_byline_sr_book_1)[![](/images/MauilTo-Icon.jpg)](mailto:hisutton.author+blog@gmail.com?subject=)[![](/images/Icon_Bluesky.jpg)](https://bsky.app/profile/covertshores.bsky.social)[![](/images/Youtube-icon.jpg)](https://www.youtube.com/channel/UCWHq3kn8PWCb66fhJD8lskQ)

-#OSINT-Versus-Fiction: Jack Ryan's Ship IdentifiedTom Clancy's Jack Ryan is now in series 3 on Amazon Prime.
+# OSINT-Versus-Fiction: Jack Ryan's Ship Identified

+Tom Clancy's Jack Ryan is now in series 3 on Amazon Prime.
 In [this Season](https://www.amazon.com/dp/B0B8L2GQ17) Jack races against time and across Europe to stop a rogue faction within the Russian government from restoring the Soviet Empire and starting World War III.
 Presumably 'rogue faction' means it's not the President doing this in the fictional version.

 Twitter user [@legitloginname](https://twitter.com/legitloginname/status/1605647994988204058) noticed that the show used satellite imagery of Sevastopol in one of its episodes.
 It is supposed to show a cargo ship.
 Of course, many in the defense and OSINT communities will instantly recognize which class of ship it actually is.

 [![](/images/Jack-Ryan-Sevastopol-Ship_identified-940.jpg)](/images/Jack-Ryan-Sevastopol-Ship_identified.jpg)

 *CLICK to Enlarge.*.

 I do not want to ruin the plot or your enjoyment of the show, but the following unmasking of the 'cargo ship' as a Russian Navy warship is obligatory.